tfdsoft/famidash/MUSIC/README.txt

 You can, however, add new songs easily in FamiStudio to merge 2 diverging branches.

 OPEN THE MODULE IN DN-FT 0.5.0.1 OR NEWER.
-0.5.0.0 BREAKS SHIT DO NOT USE FamiStudio 4.4.0 OR NEWER.
-ITS DPCM EXPORTS ARE DIFFERENT AND ARE CURRENTLY NOT SUPPORTED BY THIS SCRIPT.
+0.5.0.0 BREAKS SHIT DO NOT USE FamiStudio 4.4.0 OR 4.4.1.
+ITS DPCM EXPORTS ARE DIFFERENT.
+USE VERSION 4.4.2 OR GREATER.

 .dnm modules are imported into FamiStudio after they're done, so please do not use unsupported by FS effects (full list at https://famistudio.org/doc/import/#famitracker-text-or-binary)